 There is a string of research and ideas on how to increase employee engagement.
 Here are some of the main recurrent themes on how to do this:

-Recognise and rewardour employees.
-From mastering a new work process, gaining a sought after client, solving a problem that creates value for an organisation, to exemplary demonstrations of an organisation’s core values; employee recognition is a very big part of employee engagement.
+From mastering a new work process, gaining a sought-after client, and solving a problem that creates value for an organization, to exemplary demonstrations of an organization’s core values; employee recognition is a very big part of employee engagement.

 If employees truly are a company’s best asset, then leaders and managers should make caring for them a priority.
 In the never-ending battle for competitive advantage where employees are the differentiator, engaged employees are the ultimate goal.